Ferdinando II, King of the Two Sicilies

 Ferdinando and Maria Theresa of Austria had twelve children:

-The Revolutions of 1848 reached the Kingdom of the Two Sicilies and Ferdinando II was forced to grant a constitution of the Kingdom of the Two Sicilies.
+The Revolutions of 1848 reached the Kingdom of the Two Sicilies and Ferdinando II was forced to grant a constitution to the Kingdom of the Two Sicilies.
 The goodwill created by the constitution did not last long.
 Between 1849 and 1851, Ferdinando returned to repressive policies causing many who opposed him to go into exile.
 An estimated 2,000 suspected revolutionaries or dissidents were jailed.

 The attempted assassination of Ferdinando II by Agesilao Milano: Credit – Wikipedia

-On December 8, 1856, the feast of the Immaculate Conception, Ferdinando II attended mass in Naples with his family, government officials, and nobles.
+On December 8, 1856, on feast of the Immaculate Conception, Ferdinando II attended mass in Naples with his family, government officials, and nobles.
 After the mass, Ferdinando reviewed the troops.
 During the military review, Agesilao Milano (link in Italian), a soldier who had accused Ferdinando of being a “tyrant from whom the nation had to free itself” wounded the king with a bayonet in an assassination attempt.
 Milano was arrested and sentenced to death and was hanged five days later.

 Ferdinando II on his deathbed; Credit _ Wikipedia